Bob Hamm

-Bobby Richard Hamm was an American writer and poet.
+Bobby Richard Hamm (1934–2009) was an American writer and poet.

 Early years

 He was born in Winnfield, Louisiana, (May 7, 1934) to Clinton Cason Hamm and Annie Belle Kelly.
 He was the youngest of five children.
 He graduated from Bolton High School located in Alexandria, Louisiana in 1952.

 Contribution to Cajun culture

 Hamm was the premier and probably earliest proponent and supporter of the Cajun people.
 His love of this part of Louisiana would initially prompt him to create the classic poem, "What is a Cajun".
-Published in 1972, this work was available far before the Cajun culture would find popularity through wonderful culinary dishes.
-Prior to this work, Louisiana was mostly noted for the food and antics of New Orleans.
+Published in 1972, this work was available far before the Cajun culture would find popularity through culinary dishes.
+Prior to this work, Louisiana was mostly noted for the food and culture of New Orleans.

 In 1972, the Cajun people in Louisiana did not enjoy any prestige within the hierarchy of what was then the politics and social web of the state.
 They were seen as backwards in every sense especially with respect to holding high office or governing.
 In this situation, Bob Hamm took up the mantle of the Cajun people.
 As a North Louisiana native, he could not claim kinship with these people.
 He did, however, travel the south of Louisiana to find the essence of the Cajun people.